BradHutchings/Mmojo-Server-v2/instructions/501-Package-APE.md

 *`llama_model_load: error loading model: mmap failed: Invalid argument`*

 *Until I resolve this, the .gguf file will not be aligned, and the `default-args` file will have the `--no-mmap` flag set if a `.gguf` file is included.
-This can't be overridden by command-line arguments.*
+This can be overridden by the command-line argument `--mmap `, which is an addition to Mmojo Server.*

 *-Brad*